Stability of the selfsimilar dynamics of a vortex filament: Introduction

 for any $0<\delta<1/4-\gamma$.
 Finally, the asymptotic state $f_+$ satisfies for all $\xi^2\leq 1$ the estimate

+Then, from a solution $u(t)$ of \eqref{NLS} one constructs a solution $\chi(t)$ of the binormal flow \eqref{binormal} by setting $\psi=\mathcal T(a+u)$ and solving the Frenet system with curvature $c(t,x)=|\psi(t,x)|$ and torsion $\tau(t,x)=\partial_x\arg\psi(t,x)$ (see for instance \cite{BV1}).
+Notice that since we are considering small perturbations of the selfsimilar solutions, the curvature function $c(t,x)$ does not vanish and Hasimoto's transform make sense.

-The main purpose of this paper is to prove that most of the properties \eqref{0.1}-\eqref{0.5} that describe the dynamics of the selfsimilar solution $\chi_a$ still hold under some extra conditions in $u_1$.
-As a consequence we prove that there is a natural function space such that the selfsimilar dynamics going backwards in time remain stable under small perturbations of $G_a(x)=\chi_a(1,x)$.
+The main purpose of this paper is to prove that most of the properties \eqref{0.1}-\eqref{0.5} that describe the dynamics of the selfsimilar solution $\chi_a$ still hold for the perturbations $\chi$ under some extra conditions on $u_1$.
+As a consequence the selfsimilar dynamics going backwards in time remain stable under small perturbations of $G_a(x)=\chi_a(1,x)$.

 Our main result is the following one.